Transition Services

 - Contact Us

-- Leadership development
+- Leadership development and teamwork skills

-- Braille and low-vision literacy support
+- Braille and low-vision literacy support where appropriate

-- Boost independent living skills
+- Independent living and transition readiness skills

 Visually impaired since birth due to optic nerve hypoplasia (underdeveloped optic nerves), Javi wondered if he would be able to succeed in college, get a job and live on his own.
 Everything changed when he attended a weekend workshop presented by our youth transition services for the visually impaired.